darya/framework/README.md

 Services can be values, objects, or closures.

-- Values (strings) can be class names to be resolved by the container
+- Values can be interface or class names to be resolved by the container
 - Objects can be used as predefined services
 - Closures can be used to define and compose a service manually